 Gateaux Piments

-When paired with a freshly-baked bread and a cup of hot tea, you’ll get the staple Mauritian snack!
+When paired with freshly baked bread and a cup of hot tea, you’ll get the staple Mauritian snack.

 Fritters